ndelrossi7/myers-briggs/README.md

 ## Exploratory Data Analysis
 Before any data pre-processing or cleaning, I took a look at the data and I noticed a very heavy class imbalance between introverts and extroverts, with introverts making up over 3x the amount of introverts.
 Further, the 4 IN categories make up over 66% of the data while the 4 ES categories make up just over 2% of the data.
+[For reference](https://scholarworks.arcadia.edu/cgi/viewcontent.cgi?article=1024&context=undergrad_works).

 ## Technology
 - SpaCy